Nima-Fazeli/manipulation/mechanics/preliminaries.md

 The central focus of Robotic Manipulation is the physical interaction between the robot and its environment.
 At its core, manipulation requires some form of physical contact.
-There are two questions every robot must answer when reasoning about manipulation: ``what happens when I make contact with my environment?'' and ``how do I choose actions (e.g., contacts and forces) that lead to desired outcomes?''.
+There are two questions every robot must answer when reasoning about manipulation: "what happens when I make contact with my environment?" and "how do I choose actions (e.g., contacts and forces) that lead to desired outcomes?".
 These question hint at a foundational need for understanding and prediction.
 The role of contact models is exactly to address these question, i.e. predicting the outcome of the physical interactions and guiding action choices.